OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 4. Average Revenue Per Subscriber (ARPS)

-This is the number.
+This is the most important single metric in your analytics system.
 Subscriber count matters.
 Revenue matters.
 But ARPS tells you how effectively you’re monetizing the audience you already have — and two creators with identical subscriber counts can have radically different incomes based on ARPS alone.

 How to track: Total monthly revenue ÷ Average subscriber count for the month.